hcanfly/uselessfacts_flutter/README.md

 # Useless Facts

 UselessFacts is a very simple Flutter app that presents a useless fact of the day, and random useless facts.
 I found these to be mostly interesting and/or humorous.
-Really good site for facts.
+Really good (and completely free) site for facts.
 This is an app I actually use almost daily when I take a few minutes off and want a quick diversion.

 <img src="Screenshot.png" width="400">